Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/granite/parameterized-namespace-include/index.md

 The parameterized namespace include (acs-commons/granite/ui/components/include) can include dialog snippets with a namespace and or parameters.

-The namespace mechanism is similar to the following deprecated feature: [following deprecated feature](../../deprecated/cqinclude-namespace/index.html)
+The namespace mechanism is similar to the following [following deprecated feature](../../deprecated/cqinclude-namespace/index.html).

-This allows you to reuse a dialog snippet multiple times in 1 dialog.
+This allows you to reuse a dialog snippet multiple times in a dialog.

-Parameters allow you to define parameters in your dialog snippets in the values of properties.
+The parameters mechanism allows you to define parameters in your dialog snippets in the values.
 For example the fieldLabel.
 You can define a default value, but override the default value when including the snippet.